RakeshRawat91/TradePusle/TradePulse/README.md

-# Zerodha
+# TradePulse
-Please try to implement the project on your own before proceeding to the lectures &amp; code.
+A cutting-edge trading platform designed to mirror the core functionalities of leading brokerage services.